 A retail store representative is the face of your business for all intents and purposes.
 A warm, communicative representative who knows when a customer needs help can brighten up the experience, while a clueless person who cannot offer more than a template response can prevent a prospective customer from every walking into your store.

-So what should you look for in a candidate to ensure you’re hiring the right person?
+So what should you look for in a candidate to ensure you’re hiring the right retail store representative?
 How can you keep them motivated to work with you?

 Know What You Want

 A store representative is, after all, a salesperson, so you may be tempted to come up with a vague job description and try to see how many prospective candidates fit into it.
 A far better approach to hiring is to make a note of your requirements first.
 Forget the job, if you were a customer in your store, what would you expect from a store representative?

-For someone stepping into a megastore, the main issue is with figuring out what item is located where, so a representative with thorough knowledge of products and their store location will be able to serve the customer properly.
+For someone stepping into a megastore, the main issue is with figuring out what item is located where, so a representative with the thorough knowledge of products and their store location will be able to serve the customer properly.
 Likewise, in boutique stores, a representative is expected to have a deeper understanding of each of the products.
 For example, what benefits does a certain night cream offer?
 What sets this product apart from others in the market?
 These are all questions a store rep must be able to answer convincingly.

 Go Looking In The Right Places